-We are required to report to you if, in our opinion, we are not satisfied that the Council has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2022.
+We are required to report to you if, in our opinion, we are not satisfied that the Council has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2023.

-On the basis of our work, having regard to the guidance issued by the Comptroller and Auditor General in December 2021, we have identified the following significant weakness in the Council's arrangements for the year ended 31 March 2022.
+We have not completed our work on the Council's arrangements.
+On the basis of our work to date, having regard to the guidance issued by the Comptroller and Auditor General in January 2023, we have identified the following significant weakness in the Council's arrangements for the year ended 31 March 2023.

-In July 2022 we identified a significant weakness(es) in relation to financial sustainability.
-In our view this significant weakness(es) remains for the year ended 31 March 2022:
+In July 2022 we identified a significant weakness in relation to financial sustainability for the 2020/2021 year.
+In our view this significant weakness remains for the year ended 31 March 2023:

-Significant weakness in arrangements - issued in a previous year Recommendation The Council' is continuing to operate with a significant underlying deficit in its Medium Term Financial Plan.
+Significant weakness in arrangements - issued in a previous year

+The Council is continuing to operate with a significant underlying deficit in its Medium Term Financial Plan.
 The Council has adopted a combination of savings plans and short-term measures to address the deficit while trying to deal with significant spending pressures in adults' and children's social care.

+Although a series of planned savings and efficiencies have been built into the budget to address the deficit, short-term and one-off measures play a significant part in balancing the budgets in future.

+The matters identified are relevant to the financial year ending 31 March 2023 and, in our view, indicate a significant weakness in the Council's arrangements for financial sustainability (how the Council plans to bridge its funding gaps and identifies achievable savings).

+Recommendation

-While a series of planned savings and efficiencies have been built into the budget to address the deficit, short- term and one-off measures play a significant part in balancing the budgets in future.
-The matters identified indicate a significant weakness in the Council's arrangements for financial sustainability (how the Council plans to bridge its funding gaps and identifies achievable savings).
-The Council needs to develop sustainable financial plans to ensure services can be provided within available resources and should: undertake a baseline assessment of the affordability of services in their current form; develop a detailed plan to address the deficit; and ensure sufficient information is provided to Members so they can monitor the delivery of planned savings.
+The Council needs to develop sustainable financial plans to ensure services can be provided within available resources and should:

+- undertake a baseline assessment of the affordability of services in their current form; - develop a detailed plan to address the deficit; and - ensure sufficient information is provided to Members so they can monitor the delivery of planned savings.

+We will report the outcome of our work on the Council's arrangements in our commentary on those arrangements within the Auditor's Annual Report.
+Our audit completion certificate will set out any further matters which we are required to report by exception.

-Responsibilities of the Council
+Responsibilities of the Accounting Officer

-The Council is responsible for putting in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.
+The Council is responsible for putting in place proper arrangements to secure economy, efficiency and effectiveness in the Council's use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.